 Some Interesting Numbers about Women in Construction

-Canadian women make up less than 30% in non-traditional careers such as agriculture, technology, and trades, according to Statistics Canada.
+According to Statistics Canada, women make up less than 30% in the non-traditional careers such as agriculture, technology and trades.
 Some of the main barriers:

 - Stereotyping of women in schools and society.